Osaka Protocol Price Hits $0.0000 (OSAK)

-Osaka Protocol (OSAK) traded 2.3% higher against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on September 24th.
-In the last seven days, Osaka Protocol has traded 34.1% higher against the U.S. dollar.
-Osaka Protocol has a market cap of $251.38 million and approximately $426,504.93 worth of Osaka Protocol was traded on exchanges in the last day.
-One Osaka Protocol token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+Osaka Protocol (OSAK) traded 2.4% higher against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on September 25th.
+Over the last seven days, Osaka Protocol has traded 46.8% higher against the U.S. dollar.
+Osaka Protocol has a market cap of $257.19 million and $511,104.29 worth of Osaka Protocol was traded on exchanges in the last day.
+One Osaka Protocol token can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.